rethinkpriorities/squigglepy/doc/source/numeric_distributions.rst

 typically don't want to use bin counts larger than the default unless you're particularly concerned about accuracy.

-Compared to Monte Carlo, on the example models I tested, ``NumericDistribution`` was consistently faster when running both at the same level of accuracy, with the speed differential ranging from ~10x to ~300x.
+I tested ``NumericDistribution`` versus Monte Carol on two fairly complex example models.
+On the first model, ``NumericDistribution`` performed ~300x better at the same level of accuracy.
+The second model used some operations for which I cannot reliably assess the accuracy, but my best guess is that ``NumericDistribution`` would perform ~10x better. ``NumericDistribution`` may be slower at the same level of accuracy for a model that uses sufficiently many operations that ``NumericDistribution`` handles relatively poorly.
+The most inaccurate operations are ``log`` and ``exp`` because they significantly alter the shape of the distribution.

 On setting values within bins
 -----------------------------